jhejderup/JME3-Reengineering/README.md

 ```

 ## Submission 2
-For making sure there is enough test cases, code coverage tools must be used.
+For making sure there are enough test cases, code coverage tools must be used.
 Below are some useful tools:
 ```bash
 Google Code Pro Analytix
 EclEmma